Partial collapsing degeneration of Floer trajectories and adiabatic gluing: Fredholm theory of Floer trajectories near gradient segments

-The boundary condition can be always satisfied since the equation \eqref{LGradFlow} is a first order linear ODE or one can choose $C_{k}$ arbitrarily.
-In fact this one point condition uniquely determines $a_{k}$ for $k\neq 0$:
+The boundary condition can be always satisfied since the equation \eqref{eq:b0} is a first order linear ODE or one can choose $C_{k}$ arbitrarily.
+In fact the one-point boundary condition uniquely determines $ a_{k}$ for $k\neq 0$: